 auto_cache flag that allows you to explicitly control the caching behavior for your requests on supported providers.
-This gives you finer-grained control over when a request’s response should be cached or retrieved from cache.

 How Auto Cache Works